lyynxxx/stakingnode/System.design/README.md

 To use fail2ban in this system I have to modify some settings.
 First I create a new config file /etc/fail2ban/jail.local.
 Instead of overwriting the default config, a common practice to create this file.
 Any parameter present in this file will override the defaults.
 In this way, if a package update modifies the default config file, my changes will be still present.

-As not all the messages show up in the systemd journal, I created a custom jail for ssh, and fail2ban reads /var/log/secure file, which contains more information (for example preauth messages and the connections drops as the user/script who tried to login don't have my ssh key.
+As not all the messages show up in the systemd journal, I created a custom jail for ssh, and fail2ban reads /var/log/secure file, which contains more information (for example preauth messages and the connection drops as the user/script who tried to login don't have my ssh key.
 Maybe there is another, better solution for this... let me know).

 /etc/fail2ban/jail.local
 ```